conan-io/conan-io.github.io/_posts/2019-05-09-Conan-extension-for-Visual-Studio.markdown

 ## Use Conan Extension for Visual Studio

-To use this extension you will need a ``conanfile.txt`` or ``conanfile.py`` in your Visual Studio solution declaring the dependencies of your project.
+To use this extension you will need a ``conanfile.txt`` or ``conanfile.py`` added to your **Visual Studio project** declaring the requirements of your project.
 Conan will download them from the configured remotes (or build them if binaries are not available) and generate the `.props` file that will be included in your project with all the paths and flags needed to use and link against that required libraries.